rebelsky/csc207c/_labs/binary-search.md

 url='../readings/search.html'>the corresponding reading</ulink>
 open in another window.

 b.
-Create a new Eclipse project and Java package for this lab.
+Create a new VSCode project and Java package for this lab.
 (I'd recommend that you also create a Git repository, but it's up to you.)